 Find Help For Your Loved One

-Nearly 15 million people in the U.S. have an alcohol use disorder.
+Nearly 15 million people in the US have an alcohol use disorder.
 Of those millions, only 7.2% received any treatment in 2019.
-If you or someone you love is battling an alcohol use disorder, now is the time to stop the vicious cycle.
-Contact a treatment provider to receive the help you or your loved one deserves.
-They will answer any of your rehab-related questions and help you find options for you and your family.
-Do not wait a moment longer.
-Take a step towards recovery by contacting a treatment provider today.
+If you or someone you love is battling an alcohol use disorder, there is help available.
+Contact a treatment provider today to receive rehab-related support.

 What are you struggling with?